 - There are more than 15,000 Porter alumni around the world

-The Society Porter Scholars is the largest African American student organization at the University of Louisville.
-The society’s mission is to work for its members to encourage the maintenance of high academic standards, enhance leadership development, work diligently to provide services for the community and cultivate understanding for the heritage of its scholarship recipients while having a focus on the retention and graduation of its membership.
+The Society Porter Scholars's mission is to work for its members to encourage the maintenance of high academic standards, enhance leadership development, work diligently to provide services for the community, and cultivate an understanding of the heritage of its scholarship recipients while having a focus on the retention and graduation of its membership.

-To support it's members and the larger campus community, the Society of Porter Scholars hosts more than 15 events per year that focus on four pillar of the scholarship.
+To support its members and the larger campus community, the Society of Porter Scholars hosts more than 15 events per year that focus on four pillars of the scholarship.
 Past events include: